StoryScience/FormatData2LibSVM/README.md

 # FormatData2LibSVM
-Python script used to transform data to LibSVM format
+This python script could transform data to LibSVM format.

-Users could run this file like this: $ python FormatData2Libsvm.py para1 para2
+Users could run it using command like this: `$ python FormatData2Libsvm.py para1 para2`.

-para1 is the name of the orignial file
+* `para1` is the name of the input file.

-para2 is the column delimiter in the original file: 0 -- blank (' '), 1 -- tab ('\t'), 2 -- comma (',')
+* `para2` is the column delimiter in the input file: `0 -- blank (' '), 1 -- tab ('\t'), 2 -- comma (',')`.

-Users could run this script using the data uploaded as following:

-$ python FormatData2Libsvm.py test_data 1
+For example, users could run it using the data uploaded like this: `$ python FormatData2Libsvm.py test_data 1`.